asokolsky/WholeHouseFan/README.md

 https://www.pololu.com/product/1451

 ### Connection Between Fan Driver With Hub and MCU
-I think I will use a single CAT-6 cable with RJ-45 connector.
+I will use a single CAT-5 cable with RJ-45 connector.

 |Device|   |   |   |Pin |Out |   |   |   |Connector|
 |------|---|---|---|----|----|---|---|---|-----|
 |      |1  |2  |3  |4   |5   |6  |7  |8  |RJ-45|
 |      |INA|INB|PWM|+24V|+24V|DQ |GND|GND|     |

-Now the Driver supplies to Controller with power (note POE-compatible pin-out!) to be stepped down to +5V or +3.3V.
+Now the Driver supplies to Controller with power (note POE-compatible pin-out!) to be stepped down to power MCU.
 Controller supplies to the Driver INA, INB, PWM signals.
 Controller supplies to the Hub DQ.
-Driver supplies to the Hub 24V to be stepped down to +5V or +3.3V.

 ### MCU with display and a keypad
 I am thinking to start with something as simple as Nano.